neovarier/advanced_lane_detection/writeup.md

 ![alt text][image6]

 Original Image
-![alt text][image5]
+![alt text][image8]

 S_Channel
-![alt text][image7]
+![alt text][image9]

 R-channel with threshold is good at detecting yellow and white lanes.
 It avoids detecting shadows as they are darker.
-But it detects road segments which are light gray (close to white)
+But it detects road segments which are light gray (close to white).
+The code is  hls_s_select in Cell 7

 Original Image
-![alt text][image8]
+![alt text][image5]

 R_Channel
-![alt text][image9]
+![alt text][image7]

 Original Image
 ![alt text][image8]